Azure/azure-functions-dotnet-worker-preview/README.md

 #### VS Code

 In the "Run" icon in the Activity Bar.
 The `.NET Core Attach` launch task should be selected. **With the function app running**, start the `.NET Core Attach` launch configuration.
 It will prompt you for a process to attach to.
 Select the `dotnet` process running `FunctionApp.dll`.

+Ensure you have the C# extension for VS Code installed.

 #### Visual Studio